 Parrish said he’s impressed, both with Ebenki’s “thirst for knowledge and success” and how quickly Smith turned his simple request into a full-fledged learning opportunity.

 “It illustrates UMW’s commitment to teaching and guiding students into interesting, challenging and experience-building ventures,” said Parrish, whose own professors encouraged him to pursue his passions, leading him to his current vocation.

-After they submit their findings to Guinness in mid-March, the record-seekers will have to wait several months for the results and, hopefully, an even greater boost in business.
+After they submit their findings to Guinness, the record-seekers will have to wait several months for the results and, hopefully, an even greater boost in business.